 First day off.
-Set out through Orion and checked in with Yezzel on Armitage for his latest Vanduul movements.
+Set out through Elysium and checked in with Yezzel for his latest Vanduul movements.
 He was about to head out on a scrap run himself so he felt pretty confident.
 That might have been the booze talking though.

 Though I have performed several expeditions into Tiber, Orion and Virgil, this marked the first venture into Vanguard.
 With equal parts exhilaration and abject fear, I set towards my first jump into new territory.